emsesc/bunnimage/blog/page1.md

 ## Step 1: Upload the image ⬆️

 ### Creating a Function App
 We're going to have a lot of triggers in this project, so let's get started by [creating a Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function)!
-Create the Function App and proceed to create the first HTTP trigger (*this will upload our image*).
+Follow those steps to create the Function App, and then create the first HTTP trigger (*this will upload our image*).

 Before we start coding the trigger, though, we need to install some npm packages/libraries.